Google has added the ability to share web pages via QR codes in Chrome 88.

 The feature has been available for some time, but is now available to anyone using the desktop version of Google Chrome.

-You can access the feature by clicking on the address bar or by right-clicking on the top of the webσελίδαas shown in the pictures.
+You can access the feature by clicking on the address bar or by right-clicking on the top of the webas shown in the pictures.

 Images can also be shared via QR codes.

-Create a QR Code in picture
+Create a QR Code in

 and you are ready:

-Most smartphone photo apps now have built-in automatic QR code scanning, which means that opening it application your phone's camera and showing it on your screen will open the URL.
+Most smartphone photo apps now have built-in automatic QR code scanning, which means that opening it your phone's camera and showing it on your screen will open the URL.

-It's nice that Google has officially added it support of QR Code in Chrome, but until everyone can use these images with a built-in technology, they might not be that useful.
+It's nice that Google has officially added it of QR Code in Chrome, but until everyone can use these images with a built-in technology, they might not be that useful.

 I still believe that the simplest approach to sharing a web page is to add a simple "share" button like Android has.